Cosmetics: Drug of Deception & Power

 At all times, the individual realizes she is following the Mossad motto:"By deception thou shalt do war."

-Just look at the magazines near the check out at the grocery store or fashion ads in the women's mags.
+Look at the covers and ads in the women's mags.
 Those facial expressions are often very predatory.
 Tribal warriors throughout history knew the value of war paint.

-The cosmetic wearer consciously or subconsciously knows that they are not revered for their true selves...they are living a lie.
+The cosmetic wearer consciously or subconsciously knows that they they are living a lie.
 This tension almost always leads to neurosis.
-Try this: What significant difference is there between a ventriloquist who shoves his hand up into his dummy's back to animate the creature, and a person who shoves their face into a grease puppet which they animate with their facial muscles?
+What difference is there between a ventriloquist who animates a dummy, and a person who puts their face into a grease puppet animated by their facial muscles?
 Not much, in this writer's opinion.

 STARS ADDICTED TO MAKEUP?

 How sad.
-The empty victory of getting others to like you by the use of artificial images applied directly on one's face.
+Getting others to like you by projecting an artificial image.
 It must be pure torture.
-She allowed herself to play a role which was too difficult to portray.
+She tried to play a role which was too difficult to play.
 It eventually killed her.
 "Thou shalt not make [of] thee any graven image..."

 Part Two- Cosmetics: Drug of Power & Deception